Common HTML tags

 Image compression formats

-There are three common web-based image compression formats: GIF, PNG, and JPG.
+There are three common web-based raster image compression formats supported by most web browsers: GIF, PNG, and JPG.

 Images can be optimized in image editing tools like Photoshop.
 Optimization involves finding a balance between the need for small image file sizes and the need for high fidelity.